testing-cs/CodeS/README.md

     │   └── ...                       # The same as task structure

 **Models: models.zip**: trained models and OE detectors
+    |── LICENSE                   # License of using the models
     ├── cnns                                                                  # Trained DNNs (CNN(sequence) and MLP(Bag)) using the training and ID test sets with different distribution shifts.
     │   └── [DNN name]-[data name]-[distribution shift type].h5               # Trained DNN with a specific architecture, for a specific dataset with a certain distribution shift
     ├── oe_detectors                                                          # Trained OE detectors